moq-wg/moq-transport/draft-ietf-moq-transport.md

 track within the subscription range is forwarded to each active subscriber, dependent on the congestion response.
-A subscription remains active until the publisher of the track terminates the subscription with a SUBSCRIBE_DONE (see {{message-subscribe-done}}) or all the downstream subscriptions are ended.
-A caching relay saves objects to its cache identified by the object's Full Track Name, group ID and object ID.
+A subscription remains active until the publisher of the track terminates the subscription with a SUBSCRIBE_DONE (see {{message-subscribe-done}}).

+A caching relay saves Objects to its cache identified by the Object's Full Track Name, Group ID and Object ID.
 Relays MUST be able to process objects for the same Full Track Name from multiple publishers and forward objects to active matching subscriptions.
 If multiple objects are received